k3karthic/ansible__totp-generator-ipfs/README.md

 Sensitive files like the IPFS key and SSH private keys are encrypted before being stored in the repository.

-You must add the unencrypted file paths to `.gitignore`.
+The unencrypted file paths must be added to `.gitignore`.

 Use the following command to decrypt the files after cloning the repository.